 In a recent exchange with a group of Miami Accounting Firms, we were discussing how Accountability Equals Commitment for goals that were being set by each individual.
-The word that leapt into my mind was commitment.
-The word commit comes from the Latin word committere, which means to connect, entrust.
-As leaders in the Miami Accounting Firm, we make commitments every day to our clients, our partners and our staff.
+The word that leaped into my mind was commitment.
+The word commit comes from the Latin word committee, which means to connect, entrust.
+As leaders in the Miami Accounting Firm, we make commitments every day to our clients, our partners, and our staff.

 Consider the following concepts as you reflect on the commitments that you make in your life:

 Commitment is connection: Consider the connection between the goals that you set during strategic planning and the accomplishment of those goals.
 The connection between the meeting date you established with your mentee and showing up on time and prepared to have a coaching conversation.
 As a Miami Accountants, I think about the commitment between the signing of the engagement and my active participation in the monthly services we provide.
 Commitment is the connection between our values, intentions, and our actions.
 The connections we make generate our commitments, just as our commitments generate more profound connections.

 Passion: This is the foundation of commitment!
 Passion is what some call the burning desire within us – the fire that motivates us to set and make progress in our life goals.
 When passion is missing, our actions lack meaning and we don’t get the results we want.
 Without passion, our actions are meaningless and flat.
 Commitment is built from the passions in our lives.
 Think about your 2012 goals for your Miami Accounting Firm and personally, do they come from deep within – your passions?